Rajesh Bhagwan: Political career

 Bhagwan's first political experience was in the municipal elections held in 1982, where he was a candidate for the Mauritian Militant Movement (MMM) and was duly elected.
 Less than a year later, he ran as a candidate for the constituency of Beau Bassin and Petite Rivière for the general election held in August 1983.
 Bhagwan has since been reelected at every general election held thereafter, becoming the second-longest sitting member of the National Assembly after MMM leader Paul Bérenger.

 In 1995, Bhagwan was appointed as minister for the first time under Navin Ramgoolam's government.
 He became Minister of Local Government which he held until November 1996.
 After a reshuffle, Bhagwan took over the environment ministry.
 Following the departure of the MMM from Ramgoolam's government, he and the remaining ministers from the MMM resigned in June 1997.

 After the victory of the MSM/MMM alliance in 2000, Bhagwan became environment minister once again under Anerood Jugnauth's government.
 He was given additional responsibility for the National Development Unit when Paul Bérenger became prime minister in 2003.
 He remained in his post until the alliance lost the general election in 2005.

 In 2019, he ran for reelection once more under the same constituency.
 As secretary general of the MMM, Bhagwan emphasised that the party would run alone in the election even though members of the MMM were leaving in numbers before election day.
 Being known for his outspoken remarks, Bhagwan commented that those who opposed the decision of the party to go alone in the election should 'drink Lysol'.
 On election day, Bhagwan was reelected for the ninth consecutive time along with two other MMM MPs, Karen Foo Kune and Franco Quirin.
 The party had taken all three seats of Beau Bassin and Petite Rivière.

 After the victory of Alliance du Changement in the 2024 general election, Bhagwan was reelected for the tenth consecutive time, along with MMM incumbent MPs Karen Foo Kune and Franco Quirin, in the same constituency.
-He returned to government and was sworn in as Minister of Environment, Solid Waste Manangement and Climate Change as part of the government led by Navin Ramgoolam and Paul Bérenger.
+He returned to government and was sworn in as Minister of Environment, Solid Waste Management and Climate Change as part of the government led by Navin Ramgoolam and Paul Bérenger.

 Bhagwan is currently the secretary general of the Mauritian Militant Movement.

 Personal life

-Bhagwan is married to Asha Bhagwan and has three daughters.
+Bhagwan is married to Asha Bhagwan and has three daughters, one namely Bhavna Bhagwan, who is presently a Senior State Counsel.

 Due to stress, Bhagwan has developed vitiligo, a skin condition that causes loss of skin colour.
 In August 2021, he was mocked by the speaker of the National Assembly, Sooroojdev Phokeer, for his appearance by remarking "Look at your face".
 Phokeer denied making the remark towards his skin condition.